The Romsons Silko Cath Silicone Foley Catheter is made up of 100% Silicone elastomer

 The catheter is suitable for Adult patients

-These are available in the sizes of: ◦ 12FG with a balloon capacity of 5 to 15 ml ◦ 14FG with a balloon capacity of 5 to 15 ml ◦ 16FG with a balloon capacity of 30 ml ◦ 18FG with a balloon capacity of 30 ml ◦ 20FG with a balloon capacity of 30 ml
+These are available in the sizes of: ◦ 12FG with a balloon capacity of 5 to 10 ml ◦ 14FG with a balloon capacity of 5 to 15 ml ◦ 16FG with a balloon capacity of 15 to 30 ml ◦ 18FG with a balloon capacity of 15 to 30 ml ◦ 20FG with a balloon capacity of 15 to 30 ml

 They come in a standard packing of 10 units per box